-Most of the cheating in marriages is done by men; over one third of married men cheat on their wives.
-In recent years, however, it seems there has been a rise in the number of married women cheating on their husbands; nearly 25% of all married women will cheat on their husband.
+Most of the cheating in marriages is done by men; over one-third of married men cheat on their wives.
+In recent years, however, it seems there has been a rise in the number of married women cheating on their husbands; nearly 25% of all married women will cheat on their husbands.

 So it’s not surprising that one of the frequently asked questions we hear in our practice is “Will cheating affect my divorce case?”
 Since California is a ‘no-fault’ state, the answer is no. No-fault divorce means that the dissolution of a marriage does not require a showing of wrongdoing by either party.
 In general, evidence of adultery is not permissible in California courts because it is not relevant.

 Though adultery usually does not affect divorce cases, there are a few situations where adultery can be admissible if it is used to prove something is particularly relevant to the case.
 For example:

 - If a cheating spouse has used marital assets to support the extra-marital relationship.
 Hypothetically, if a husband uses money from the couple’s joint savings or checking account to buy his mistress an expensive piece of jewelry, that fact would likely be taken into account during the distribution of marital assets.

 - If a cheating spouse has exposed their children to the extra-marital relationship or exposed them to inappropriate situations or people during the course of the affair.
 Typically this type of proof is brought forward in custody disputes.
 This is a delicate situation though, since the state of California bases custody on what is in the best interests of the child, and normally a healthy and close relationship with both parents is deemed to be in a child’s best interests.
 A spouse’s infidelity would have to impact their children in such a negative way that it established them as an unfit parent.